Learn about Congress by working in Congress!

 Eligibility Requirements and Criteria for Selection

-- At the time of the internship, the participant must be an enrolled junior or senior at Stanislaus State, and must not have accumulated more than 120 semester units by the start of the Fall 2021 semester.
+- At the time of the internship, the participant must be an enrolled junior or senior at Stanislaus State, with no more than 120 semester units completed by the start of the Fall 2022 semester.

 - A successful applicant must demonstrate a prior (and continuing) commitment to community and public service, a superior academic record, excellent communication skills in English (both speaking and writing), US citizenship, and California residency.

-- Participants need to fully commit to the Internship Program, with no outside employment, no additional courses taken during the internship placement beyond those offered by the Institute, and no preparation courses for or scheduling of graduate school admission exams (such as the LSAT, GRE, MCAT etc.) during the Internship.
+- Participants selected for these internships must fully commit to the Internship Program, with no outside employment, no additional courses taken during the internship placement beyond those offered by the Institute, and no preparation courses for or scheduling of graduate school admission exams (such as the LSAT, GRE, MCAT etc.) during the Internship.

 - complete college transcripts from all colleges/universities attended by the student

 - a two-page essay written by the student stating the reasons for their interest in the Panetta Institute's Congressional Internship Program